When I created my first websites, I have to admit that I was pretty naive about the graphic/visual side of things. SEO ROI is a good example.

 2. Lines that are too wide on most screens for optimally comfortable reading.

-3. Poor monetization of my blog posts that is basically limited to the sidebar, which most people ignore.
+3. Poor monetization of my blog posts that are basically limited to the sidebar, which most people ignore.

 The story has a happy ending though.
 I’m currently working with a client on redesigning one of their sites with conversion and usability top of mind.
 Since many of their goals for the site align with many of mine for this site, I get to test-run my ideas (and some of yours!) for redesigning this site before finally (after much, much delay) going into production on my own redesign (coming sometime before 2099…).